ojalaw/Formula_One_Quiz/README.md

 ![Image of timer](README-images/timer.png "Optional title")

 **Score**
-The score counter is as previously mentioned, correct answers will be awarded with 1 point on Rookie difficaulty, 5 points on seasoned driver difficulty and 10 points on expert difficulty.
+The score counter is as previously mentioned, correct answers will be awarded with 1 point on Rookie difficulty, 5 points on seasoned driver difficulty and 10 points on expert difficulty.

 ![Image of score system](README-images/score-system.png "Optional title")

 **Correct Answer**
-If users answer a question correctly, they recieve a 'correct answer!' message and a random positive message.
+If users answer a question correctly, they receive a 'correct answer!' message and a random positive message.
 The correct answer button will also change color to green.

 ![Image of correct answer button](README-images/correct-answer-button.png "Optional title")

 ![Image of correct answer feedback](README-images/correct-answer-feedback.png "Optional title")

 **Incorrect Answer**
-If users answer a question incorrectly, they recieve an 'incorrect answer' message and a random negative message.
+If users answer a question incorrectly, they receive an 'incorrect answer' message and a random negative message.
 The selected answer will also change color to red.

 ![Image of incorrect answer button](README-images/incorrect-answer-button.png "Optional title")